openmv/openmv-projects/donkey-car/README.md

 # Donkey Self-Driving Car

-This instructable shows off how to create a [DYI Robocar](http://diyrobocars.com/) ["Donkey"](http://www.donkeycar.com/) Self-Driving car using the OpenMV Cam instead of the RaspberryPi.
+This instructable shows off how to create a [DYI Robocar](http://diyrobocars.com/) forked off of the ["Donkey"](http://www.donkeycar.com/) Self-Driving car platform using the OpenMV Cam instead of the RaspberryPi.